HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **Threshold setting:**

-- The replication latency corresponds to the replication latency under the ConfigDB module in \"Setting -\> Topological graph alert setting\"
+- The replication latency corresponds to the replication latency under the ConfigDB module in "Setting -> Topological graph alert setting"

-- The disaster recovery latency corresponds to the disaster recovery latency setting of the topology in the DR center in \"Monitoring -\> [Logical Topological Graph](#logic-topological-graph)\"
+- The disaster recovery latency corresponds to the disaster recovery latency setting of the topology in the DR center in "Monitoring -> [Logical Topological Graph](#logic-topological-graph)"

 ![](assets/cross-idc-disaster-recovery/image69.png)